Paperwork

 At Distinct Cremations, we’re here to help you every step of the way.
 Our expert customer service specialists will help to point you in the right direction and provide as much support and guidance as you need throughout the process, whenever you need us, 24 hours of the day, 7 days a week.

-Our highly-trained and experienced team support families experiencing a bereavement each day.
+Our highly-trained and experienced team supports families experiencing bereavement each day.
 With a wealth of knowledge and experience gained by supporting families, we'll guide you on what you'll need to do and help to ease your burden by liaising with any hospitals and local authorities to get all of the information needed to keep moving forward.

 Get in touch